Snapchat/minis-samples/README.md

 npm install --ws
 ```

+The minimum Snapchat version for these samples is 11.82.

 These common commands will work from any mini under `minis`.
 For sample, you can `cd minis/sample` and run `npm start` to run the sample mini on your localhost:3000.
 ```
 npm start                      # run on localhost:3000